DerZwergGimli/discord_solana_wallet_tracker/README.md

 1. run: 'install.sh'

 # Support
-If you want to support me buy me a coffee with `coffeplease.sol` as the solana-address!
+If you want to support me buy me a coffee with `coffeeplease.sol` as the solana-address!
 Thanks